Alternate Blood Hunter

 Order of the Pale Moon

-Lycanthropy is an ancient curse that changes those afflicted into mindless beasts with an unquenchable hunger for flesh.
+Lycanthropy is an ancient curse that changes those afflicted into mindless Beasts with an unquenchable hunger for flesh.
 In order to combat these monsters, some Blood Hunters will purposefully contract this curse.
 These warriors willingly give their lives so that they may draw on this bestial power to rid the world of lycanthropes and other shapeshifting monsters.

 Feral Senses